aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 cdk --no-version-reporting deploy --app ecs-service-blue-green.js TriviaBackendProd
 ```
+> Note: Using the `--no-version-reporting` option with the CDK CLI is important for CodeDeploy blue-green templates.
+The CodeDeploy template hook prevents changes to the ECS resources and changes to non-ECS resources from occurring in the same stack update, because the stack update cannot be done in a safe blue-green fashion.
+By default, the CDK inserts a `AWS::CDK::Metadata` resource into the template it generates.
+If not using the `--no-version-reporting` option and the CDK libraries are upgraded, the `AWS::CDK::Metadata` resource will change and can result in a validation error from the CodeDeploy hook about non-ECS resource changes.

 Follow the instructions in the [canaries](../canaries) folder to deploy synthetic traffic canaries and their associated alarms.
 Lastly, configure rollback alarms on the CloudFormation stacks for the backend services.
 ```